Ambrosia Salad

 The classic recipe brings you right back to childhood.
 Ambrosia Salad is the perfect side dish, also known as 5-Cup Salad.
 Light fluffy cream base with coconut, pineapple oranges, maraschino cherries and marshmallows!

 Today we’re taking a trip down memory lane with this easy ambrosia salad!
-This old-fashioned recipe is a creamy fruit salad that the perfect cool and creamy side dish for potlucks or holiday meals.
+This old-fashioned recipe is a creamy fruit salad that is the perfect cool and creamy side dish for potlucks or holiday meals.

 Why This Recipe Works